The Meaning of Cash Flow (CF), Net Cash Flow, and Cumulative Cash Flow

 For Investment 1

 Using the same approach, simple ROI for Investment 2 is 27.1%

 Financial officers usually prefer shorter payback periods over longer payback for two reasons.
 With a shorter payback period, returns are considered less risky.
 Also, the shorter payback period means that invested funds are recovered sooner and available for further productive use.
 On the payback period metric, Investment 1 "pays for itself" in 3.33 years, while investment 2 requires only 2.00 years to cover investment costs.
 Payback period is a strong point in favor of Investment 2.

-Payback period for Investment 1 may determined from the Net cash flow and Cumulative cash flow data in Table 2 (see the previous section, above).
+Payback period for Investment 1 may be determined from the Net CF and Cumulative CF data in Table 2 (see the previous section, above).

 that this approach can be used only when cumulative cash flow is

-monotonically increasing across time (i.e., cumulative cash flow always
+monotonically increasing across time (i.e., cumulative CF always

 increases from period to period).
 For more on the mathematics and